zimice/zimice/README.md

 # Hi there 👋, I'm Zimice

 I'm a Cybersecurity Engineer, currently studying Biomedical Engineering at CTU.
-I have a particular interest in Cybersecurity and NIS2 Cybersecurity law, and a passion for electronics and building things.
+I have a particular interest in Cybersecurity and NIS2 Cybersecurity law and Security Information and Event Management, and a passion for electronics and building things.

 ## 🔭 I’m currently working on

 - Cybersecurity engineering projects
-- NetScout Arbor Edge Defense, and DDoS in Government sector
+- SIEM -> ArcSight, QRadar
-- Developing my skills in Java and C#
+- Developing Python, backend in PHP framework Nette, frontend in Ext JS
+- Also developing platforms like NetBox and OTRS

 ## 🌱 I’m currently learning

-- Advanced cybersecurity techniques
-- NIS2 Cybersecurity law
-- New ways to improve my life with gadgets
+- Project management
+- OTRS and

 ## 💼 Skills and Experience

 - 🛡️ Cybersecurity
 - ⚖️ NIS2 Cybersecurity law
 - 🧬 Biomedicine engineering
-- 🖥️ Java, C#
+- 🖥️ Java, C#, PHP, Python

 ## 📫 How to reach me